wacncontent/CustomizeTool/removeCommentOutput2/articles/automation/automation-connections.md

 # Connection assets in Azure Automation

-An Automation connection asset contains the information required to connect to an external service or application from a runbook or DSC configuration.
+An Automation connection asset contains the information required to connect to an external service or application from a runbook.
 This may include information required for authentication such as a username and password in addition to connection information such as a URL or a port.
 The value of a connection is keeping all of the properties for connecting to a particular application in one asset as opposed to creating multiple variables.
-The user can edit the values for a connection in one place, and you can pass the name of a connection to a runbook or DSC configuration in a single parameter.
-The properties for a connection can be accessed in the runbook or DSC configuration with the **Get-AutomationConnection** activity.
+The user can edit the values for a connection in one place, and you can pass the name of a connection to a runbook in a single parameter.
+The properties for a connection can be accessed in the runbook with the **Get-AutomationConnection** activity.

 When you create a connection, you must specify a *connection type*.
 The connection type is a template that defines a set of properties.
 The connection defines values for each property defined in its connection type.
 Connection types are added to Azure Automation in integration modules or created with the [Azure Automation API](http://msdn.microsoft.com/zh-cn/library/azure/mt163818.aspx).
 The only connection types that are available when you create a connection are those installed in your automation account.